Back to Tennessee

 What This Bill Does

-• Requires that a deed of real property must be prepared by an attorney licensed to practice in Tennessee, a title insurance agent licensed in Tennessee, the owner of the real property being transferred, or someone with legal authority to act on behalf of the owner.
+• Requires a deed to be prepared by an attorney, title insurance agent, the property owner, or someone with legal authority from the owner.

 Who It Names or Affects

-• People who buy or sell real property in Tennessee
+• People buying, selling, or transferring real estate in Tennessee.

 Terms To Know

-A legal document that transfers ownership of a piece of land from one person to another.
+A legal document that transfers ownership of property from one person to another.

 Limits and Unknowns